Ed Trust–West Statement In Response to California’s Final 2019-2020 Budget

 - CSU Expansion Planning: The Budget provides $2 million in one-time General Funds for the Chancellor’s Office to explore a potential CSU campus in San Joaquin County and an additional $2 million in one-time funds to conduct campus studies for the Chula Vista, San Mateo, Concord, and Palm Desert regions.

 - Project Rebound: The Budget provides $3.3 million in ongoing General Funds to support Project Rebound.
-This program helps formerly incarcerated individuals seeking to enroll in participating CSU campuses.
+This program helps formerly incarcerated individuals attending or seeking to enroll in participating CSU campuses.

 California Community Colleges